brianauton/rails-futurizer/README.md

 ### Requirements

+  * Ruby 1.8.7 or greater

+  * RubyGems v1.1.0 or greater

-  * None, although it won't do anything unless it's installed alongside a version of Rails for which the gem contains some applicable fixes.
+  * Nothing else, although rails-futurizer won't do anything unless it's installed alongside a version of Rails for which some applicable fixes are available.

 ### Getting Started